 Turn off your phone and make sure that your family members know that you are not to be disturbed.
 Pay attention to the texture of the dough.

 Over time, you will develop a sense of when the dough is too soft or too stiff, based solely on the way that it feels when you knead it.
 A lot of people who don’t have just that much time will use a bread machine to knead and make their bread.
-If this interests you then Village Bakery have a full on a guide on breadmakers.

 7. Watch your bread while it is baking.